5 Epic Designs: High Tech Builders vs Natural Building Models

 3. BIQ House, Hamburg, Germany

-Solarleaf building high-tech builders bio facade
+SolarLeaf Building high-tech builders bio facade

 Architects/ high tech builders have been experimenting with different eco-friendly building materials and techniques with the aim of moving toward greener buildings.
 In the case of the BIQ House, Arup designed 129 bioreactors measuring 2.5m x 0.7m to cover the four-story building and form a secondary facade.
 These SolarLeaf panels generate approximately one-third of the total heat needed for the 15 residential units in the BIQ house.
 These panels create biofuel in the form of algae which is the ideal plant for heat production and proves to be more sustainable than wood and more efficient than electricity.